paigeweber13/mining-profit/README.md

 1. In a terminal, run `julia` to start the repl
 2. Load `Pkg` with `using Pkg`
-3. We recommend using Revise: `Pkg.add("Revise"); using Revise` (if you choose not to do this, you will need to restart julia after each change)
+3. We recommend using Revise: `Pkg.add("Revise"); using Revise` (if you choose not to do this, you will need to re-import the MiningProfit package after each change)
 4. Activate the package: `Pkg.activate(".")`
+5. Import MiningProfit: `using MiningProfit`
-5. Run whatever function you want to test.
+6. Run whatever function you want to test.
 Consider starting with `MiningProfit.updateallstats()`

 # Running in a Production Environment